 - What were your thoughts while watching the video?

 Encourage participants to explore a variety of perspectives to promote inclusive citizenship.
-This can be achieved through activities, creating assignments that analyze different perspectives from the video, asking open questions about other possible viewpoints, discussions, and reflections, or by incorporating supplementary texts and resources alongside videos.
-Providing additional materials helps to deepen understanding and offers a more comprehensive view of the subject, allowing students to see beyond a single narrative.
+This can be done through activities, assignments that explore different perspectives from the video, open-ended questions, group discussions, reflections, and by including supplementary texts and resources.
+Providing additional materials deepens understanding and helps students see beyond a single narrative.

 4. Offer Support for sensitive topics: